groonga/groonga/doc/source/reference/executables/groonga-httpd.rst

 Configuration directives
 ------------------------

-This section decribes only important directives.
+This section describes only important directives.
 They are groonga-httpd specific directives and performance related directives.

 The following directives can be used in the groonga-httpd configuration file.